aviramha/talks/rust-meetup-il-july/slides.md

 Talk about how choosing a language is many times based on preference and not neccesarily objective decision.
 Point the objective benefits of the language.
 -->

 ---

+# Challenges

+- Team needs to learn the language
+  - Rust has a steep learning curve
+  - Functional programming isn't mainstream
+- Continuing to deliver value
+  - Business values > technical stack
+  - Can't spend too much time on refactoring and breaking

+---

 layout: center
-class: text-center
+class: text-centre

 ---

-# Let's RWIR! 🚧
+# Let's RWIR*! 🚧

 Microservices - I can re-write only one service at a time using Rust!